Kazakhstan

 - individuals or legal entities being subjects of micro-entrepreneurship.

 From 2022, VAT on electronic sale of services and goods is introduced (the so-called 'Google Tax').
-The tax will be assessed and paid by foreign companies rendering services to Kazakhstan individuals in electronic format or by foreign companies owning Internet platforms through which Kazakhstan individuals purchase goods.
+The tax is charged and paid by foreign companies rendering services to Kazakhstan individuals in electronic format or by foreign companies owning Internet platforms through which Kazakhstan individuals purchase goods.

 The payer of the VAT shall calculate the Google tax if one of the following conditions is met: